 What’s Next at Next

 Chef Grant Achatz has announced the upcoming menus for Next Restaurant.
-The early 2014 menu is themed around "Chicago Steak" with high-quality dry-aged beef.
-A modern Chinese menu will be created in May, followed by "Trio 2004" in September that revisits a menu chef Achatz served in January 2004 that helped lead to the creation of Alinea.
+A modern Chinese menu was introduced in early May 2014, and it will be followed by "Trio 2004" in September.
+It revisits a menu chef Achatz served in January 2004 that helped lead to the creation of Alinea.
 Next Restaurant, 953 W. Fulton St., Chicago, IL 60607, http://www.nextrestaurant.com.

 Lee Wolen is now the executive chef at Boka, replacing Giuseppe Tentori (GT Fish & Oyster).
 Boka, 1729 N. Halsted St., Chicago, IL 60614, 312-337-6070.